HimoriK/Modern-Reverse-Engineering-Docs/rant.md

 ### So what do we do?

-Try to use a fresh resource you get within the same year, if not, within 2 years.
-Beyond that, if the data is no longer relevant, if it can be improved, you can do so.
+Try to use a fresh resource you get within the same year-2.
+If the data is no longer relevant, but can be improved, do so.
 Several times over, have I discovered that, in my search for quality tutorials and info, these 'prestigious' books were filled with redundant code/architecture which wouldn't even compile.
 Do not waste your money with outsourced, non-debugged commercial products written by so-called 'experts' of these languages.
 Working 2x as hard carries the same risks. <a href="https://www.atlassian.com/blog/productivity/this-is-how-many-hours-you-should-really-be-working">Don't overwork yourself</a>. <a href="https://www.cnbc.com/2015/01/26/working-more-than-50-hours-makes-you-less-productive.html">Avoid productivity loss</a>.
 Only work more if you absolutely have to.
 I.E you owe the mafia.

-An alternative to looking for outdated resources, whether free or otherwise, is to simply frequent blogs, forums, and videos.
+An alternative to looking for outdated resources, free or no, is to simply frequent blogs, forums, & videos.
 You may not learn as much or as quickly had you simply picked up a book.
 But if you aren't reading, then you're probably coding anyway.
 And if you aren't coding, then what are you here for?
 This project is for coders, go on.

 * Most of Windows & Linux API is in C. C++ was the defacto language for projects.